 The City will erect a sign in the park adopted bearing the name of the adopting group or individual.
 In addition, the City will keep the public informed of the adopting group's activities in the park.
 While investing in the environment, you or your group will find this worthwhile and creative opportunity to improve and foster pride in our community.

-Currently available for adoption are the following parks: Dover, Lee Bell, Meadow, Rolling Hills Neighborhood, Linear Park Rose Garden, Sunrise, Tabor, and various sections of Linear Park .
+Currently available for adoption are the following parks: Dover, Meadow, Rolling Hills Neighborhood, Linear Park Rose Garden, Sunrise, Tabor, and various sections of Linear Park .
 There are also two Tot Lots available for adoption: Utah Street and W. Kentucky Street.
 For more information, contact Karen Rees, Volunteer Program Coordinator, at 707.428.7767.